MatMatt/parsEO/README.md

 ---

-## STAC helpers
+## STAC helpers and catalog scraping

 Filenames often reflect associated metadata or directory structures, so `parsEO` aligns with STAC naming conventions whenever possible.
-The package ships with small utilities to interact with STAC APIs and catalogs, including helpers to list collections, sample asset filenames, and traverse catalogs stored on disk.
+The package ships with lightweight utilities to interact with STAC APIs and catalogs, including helpers to list collections, sample asset filenames, search for downloadable assets, and traverse catalogs stored on disk.

 `list-stac-collections` and `stac-sample` rely on [`pystac-client`](https://github.com/stac-utils/pystac-client) for STAC API access.
 Install it alongside `parsEO` to use these commands.